Three in one weekend – To Iowa and back

 When I was in college or probably even into my forties, this venture would have qualified as a cool road trip.
 At 61 and accompanied by my 74-year-old friend Arnie, it feels more like two codgers (who fortunately haven’t had to argue about when to make the next rest stop) grasping at a YOLO shot at their former glory.
 What’s the trip, you ask?

 Well, we left the Washington, DC area Thursday morning to drive about 930 miles (1500 km) to reach Iowa City in time on Friday to watch the University of Maryland play the University of Iowa in volleyball.
 We’d stay overnight to watch the schools compete in field hockey and then (American) football.
-Thanks to Google Maps, here’s some idea of length of the trip.
+Thanks to Google Maps, here’s some idea of the length of the trip.

 SCAN0020